milvus-io/milvus-lite/README.md

 ```shell
 pip install -U pymilvus
 ```
 We recommend using `pymilvus`.
-Since `milvus-lite` is included in `pymilvus` version 2.4.2 or above, you can `pip install` with `-U` to force update to the latest version and `milvus-lite` is automatically installed..
+Since `milvus-lite` is included in `pymilvus` version 2.4.2 or above, you can `pip install` with `-U` to force update to the latest version and `milvus-lite` is automatically installed.

 If you want to explicitly install `milvus-lite` package, or you have installed an older version of `milvus-lite` and would like to update it, you can do `pip install -U milvus-lite`.